187 Lamberta

-187 Lamberta is a main-belt asteroid that was discovered by Corsican-born French astronomer Jérôme Eugène Coggia on April 11, 1878, and named after the astronomer Johann Heinrich Lambert.
-It was the second of Coggia's five asteroid discoveries.
+187 Lamberta is a main-belt asteroid that was discovered by Corsican-born French astronomer Jérôme Eugène Coggia on April 11, 1878.
+It was named after the astronomer Johann Heinrich Lambert.
+This was the second of Coggia's five asteroid discoveries.

+This object is orbiting the Sun at a distance of 2.73 AU with a moderate eccentricity of 0.24 and an orbital period of 4.50 years.
+The orbital plane is inclined at an angle of 10.6° to the plane of the ecliptic.
+It is spinning with a rotation period of 10.67 hours.

 The spectrum matches a classification of a C-type asteroid, which may mean it has a composition of primitive carbonaceous materials.
 It is a dark object as indicated by the low albedo and has an estimated size of about 131 km.